Modeling Vacancy Diffusion in Si0.5 Ge0.5 with AKMC¶

 1. Drag the gID0001 object from the LabFloor to the

 Now you can get a better look at the structure around the vacancies.
 From the main window, open the LocalStructure item in the Viewer and expand the Local Structure panel in the sidebar.
 Select Diamond-like.
 Now all of the atoms that are not near the vacancies, and thus have the ideal crystal structure, have been selected.
 Open the Properties dialog and in the Atoms tab and change the opacity to 0.1 for the selected atoms.
 This will highlight the atoms near the vacancies, by making the others almost transparent.
 The result is shown in the figure below.
-Note the obvious vacancy in middle of the cluster on the left.
-The cluster on the right is also close to the vacancy, but shifted due to the periodic boundary conditions.
+Note the obvious vacancy in middle of the cluster.

 Running the AKMC Simulation¶

-Now that you have an initial structure, you can run the AKMC simulation.
+Now that you have an optimized initial structure, you can run the AKMC simulation.

-initial-structure.py from the main VNL window to the Script Generator.
+alloy.nc from the main VNL window to the Script Generator.

 Now run the script.
-Running the script should take no more than a half an hour
+Running the script should take no more than half an hour

 akmc_markov_chain.nc file as well as a KineticMonteCarlo